hxtree/galaxyops/libraries/promare-gradients/README.md

 background combinations.

 Neon colors have a high chroma.
 When they are contrasted they psychologically grab the users' attention[^1].
-It's no wonder why neon signs have been used for call to actions.
+It's no wonder why neon signs are commonly used for call to actions.

 ## Usage